lhkbob/eve-swagger-js/generated/docs/CalendarApi.md

 var characterId = 56; // Integer | The character to retrieve events from

 var opts = {
-  'fromEvent': 56, // Integer | The event ID to retrieve events from 'datasource': "tranquility" // String | The server name you would like data from };
+  'datasource': "tranquility", // String | The server name you would like data from 'fromEvent': 56, // Integer | The event ID to retrieve events from 'token': "token_example", // String | Access token to use, if preferred over a header 'userAgent': "userAgent_example", // String | Client identifier, takes precedence over headers 'xUserAgent': "xUserAgent_example" // String | Client identifier, takes precedence over User-Agent };

 var callback = function(error, data, response) {